truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## command

-Override the command(s) for the default container
+Override the command(s) for the main container

 <details>
 <summary>Show / Hide</summary>